dmdhrumilmistry/wiset/README.md

 # wiset
-Wiset helps you to setup the setting required for WiFi adapter for wireless attacks.
+Wiset helps you to change the setting required for WiFi adapter for wireless attacks.
 This is a simple python script creted using subprocess module.

 HOW TO USE: